OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/ColoradoHydroBaseRest/ColoradoHydroBaseRest.md

 1. Enable ColoradoHydroBaseRest datastores in the installation `system/TSTool.cfg` configuration file and create a datastore configuration file `datastores/HydroBaseWeb.cfg` to configure the datastore.
 TSTool is distributed with a default file that does not define the `ApiKey` property.
-2. Create a datastore configuration file in the user's `.tstool/NN/datastores` folder.
+2. Create a user datastore configuration `.tstool/NN/datastores/HydroBaseWeb.cfg`, for example by copying and modifying the installation datastore configuation file.
 The installation configuration file can be copied and modified.
 Typically, the `ApiKey` can be specified to increase the amount of data that can be queried.
 If found, this configuration file will override the configuration in option 1.

 Configurations are processed at software startup.
 An example of the TSTool configuration file is shown below.
-Multiple datastores can be defined using the `[DataStore:DataStoreName]` syntax.
-For ColoradoHydroBaseRest, this allows, for example, accessing different versions of the web services should they be available.

 ```
 # Configuration file for TSTool

 [TSTool]

 ColoradoHydroBaseRestEnabled = true
 ```